 SIPRI discussed two new reports at the Preparatory Committee (PrepCom) for the 2020 Non-Proliferation Treaty Review Conference, held at the United Nations in New York on 29 April–10 May 2019.

 The reports cover perspectives on the impact of artificial intelligence on strategic stability and nuclear risk, and the operationalization of nuclear disarmament verification.

 The edited volume, ‘The Impact of Artificial Intelligence on Strategic Stability and Nuclear Risk: Euro-Atlantic Perspectives’, investigates why—and how—machine learning and autonomy might become the focus of an arms race among nuclear-armed states.
-It also examines the impact that the adoption of these technologies might have on their calculations on strategic stability and nuclear risk at the regional and global levels.
+It also examines the impact that the adoption of these technologies might have on their calculations of strategic stability and nuclear risk at the regional and global levels.
 It is the first in a trilogy on regional perspectives.
 Later this year, companion volumes offering perspectives from East Asia and South Asia will be available.

 About the Treaty on the Non-Proliferation of Nuclear Weapons

 A conference to review the treaty is held every 5 years.
 The ninth Review Conference of the Parties to the NPT, held in 2015, was widely considered a disappointment since it failed to produce an agreed final document for taking the NTP further.
-The next Review Conference is due in spring 2020.
+The next Review Conference is due to take place in spring 2020.